Aptomi/k8s-app-engine/refactoring_in_progress.md

 Items to complete:
 - get rid of all previous loading code
-- delete old "unittests" directory
+- rename "unittests_new" back to "unittests"
 - remove enabled flag
 - inheritance / make sure we are looking for contexts in the right namespace
 - add support for namespaces